IMahold/mern-task/README.md

 I created a new react project,then I downgraded from react version 18 to react version 17 then npm i to update the packages,
-I installed react router dom 5 in order to be able to route the pages
+I installed react router dom 5 in order to be able to route the pages I created a folder components where I started to build the components for the project, created a login component,register component(just in case)